 |

-A Supernova remnant (SNR) is an expanding cloud of dust and gas,.
-Such an SNR should be perceivable for more than a million years before it disintegrates.
-However, the number of Supernovae in our Milky Way is considerably lower than expected .
-The number of SNR agrees with a Milky Way which is approx. 7,000 years old.
+A supernova remnant (SNR) is an expanding cloud of dust and gas.
+An SNR should be perceivable for more than a million years before it disintegrates.
+However, the number of supernovae in our Milky Way is considerably lower than expected.
+The number of SNR agrees with the Milky Way, which is approximately 7,000 years old.

-When a star with approx. 25 times the mass of our sun has burned a sufficient quantity of hydrogen to helium, it explodes.
-This temporary gigantic release of energy leads to an extraordinarily bright light within the course of a few days of weeks which can outshine all the other stars in the same galaxy.
-Such an event is called a Supernova.
+When a star with approximately twenty-five times the mass of our sun has burned a sufficient quantity of hydrogen to helium, it explodes.
+This temporary gigantic release of energy leads to an extraordinarily bright light within the course of a few days or weeks that can outshine all the other stars in the same galaxy.
+Such an event is called supernova.

-A Supernova can release the amount of energy which would normally be radiated by 1,000 suns over a period of 8 million years (1).
-It leaves a gigantic cloud of gas, the Supernova remnant (SNR) and a small central star.
-The SNR continuous to expand following the explosion at a rate of over 7,000 km/sec and can reach a diameter of several light years in the course of time.
+A supernova can release the amount of energy that would normally be radiated by 1,000 suns over a period of eight million years (1).
+It leaves a gigantic cloud of gas, the supernova remnant (SNR), and a small central star.
+The SNR continues to expand following the explosion at a rate of over 7,000 km/sec and can reach a diameter of several light years in the course of time.

 The SNR expansion process is described in three stages: